thecodeforest/pycountsmal/README.md

 # pycountsmal

 Calculate word counts in a fle.
-Add some walnuts.
+Add some English walnuts.

 ## Installation